RockZhang29/EC601_Project2/README.md

 The second function is showing my timeline.
 The thrid function is showing some data of some people I subscribe to.

 This is also Phase 1 (b), the GOOGLE NLP program include in it.
+For the NLP part, the program is able to handle a list of sentences and give a emotion score for this.